DanteSouzaeSouza/GithubAndGuardianAPI/README.md

 # GithubAndGuardianAPI

-Project using Android Studio and the Guardian API and Github API Used Flavours to create two different versions of the app, one using Github, one using the Guardian.
+Project in Android Studio, using the Guardian API and Github API

+Used Flavours to create two different versions of the app, one using Github, one using the Guardian.

 Github API - https://developer.github.com/v3/search/#search-repositories